 And here's Alyssa's portfolio on the desktop:

-3. Should allow for categorization
+3. Should allow categorization

 For example, let's look at Marijana's freelance writing portfolio: authory.com/MarijanaKostelac

-4. Should support different types of media
+4. Should support different content types

 5. Should be up-to-date